-Report cards with each student's grades or performance and absences in each class or subject are issued at least once every 6 weeks.
+Report cards with each student's grades or performance and absences in each class or subject are issued at least once every six weeks.

-At the end of the first three weeks of a grading period, parents will receive a progress report if their child's performance in English language arts, mathematics, science, or social studies is near or below 70, or is below the expected level of performance.
+At the end of the first three weeks of a grading period, parents will receive a progress report.
 If the student receives a grade lower than 70 in any class or subject at the end of a grading period, the parent will be requested to schedule a conference with the teacher of that class or subject.
-[See Working Together Error!
-Bookmark not defined. for how to schedule a conference.]
+[See Working Together on page 6161 for how to schedule a conference.]

 Teachers follow grading guidelines that have been approved by the principal pursuant to the board-adopted policy and are designed to reflect each student's relative mastery of each assignment for the grading period, semester, or course.
 State law provides that a test or course grade issued by a teacher cannot be changed unless the board determines that the grade was arbitrary or contains an error, or that the teacher did not follow the district's grading policy.
-[See policy EIA(LOCAL) and Grading Guidelines on page 53.]
+[See policy EIA(LOCAL) and Grading Guidelines on page 4949.]